January 29-February 10, 2024

 Expect ideal conditions with highs around 80, lows in the mid-60s, with low precipitation and cloud cover.
 It’s hard to imagine a better time to visit.

 You’ll need a passport with at least 30 days validity from your departure from the country.
 Considering that many of the countries you’ll connect through will require 3-6 months of validity, make sure your documents are up to date.
 No visa is required at this time.

 This tour is based on a maximum of 16 participants.
-Share cost, based on double occupancy, is $6400 per person.
-The single supplement is $1400.
+Share cost, based on double occupancy, is $4,950 per person.
+The single supplement is $1,000.
 These prices assume payment is made by Visa/MasterCard.
-Guests opting to pay by check in lieu of credit card, may take a credit of $225 per person.
-An early booking discount of $500 is available through January 15th, 2022 or until the tour sells out.
-Price does not include flights from the USA, but assistance will be provided with your booking these flights.
+Guests opting to pay by check in lieu of credit card, may take a credit of $160 per person.
+An early booking discount of $300 is available through January 31st, 2023.
+Price does not include flights from the USA, but assistance is booking assistance is available for anyone needing it.

 Make Your Reservation!

 If you have any questions about this tour, please contact Brad Cilley at firstname.lastname@example.org or by phone at 425 375 2676.